tailwindlabs/tailwindcss.com/source/index.blade.md

 While you can do a *lot* with just utility classes, as a project grows it can be useful to codify common patterns into higher level abstractions.

-Tailwind provides tools for [extracting component classes](/docs/extracting-components) from repeated utility patterns, making it easy to update multiple instances of a component from one place:
+Tailwind provides tools for [extracting component classes](/docs/extracting-components) from repeated utility patterns, making it possible to update multiple instances of a component from one place:

 @component('_partials.code-sample', ['lang' => 'html', 'class' => 'text-center'])
 <button class="bg-blue-500 hover:bg-blue-600 text-white font-bold py-2 px-4 rounded">